wjrl/BioFabric/README.md

 BioFabric
 =========

-Current tip of master branch is now V2 beta
+Current tip of master branch is now the Version 2 Beta release, which is under active development (August 2018).

+The current stable production release (Version 1, released 2012) is available as the V1.0 tag.

 BioFabric is an open-source network visualization tool that uses a new approach: nodes are represented as horizontal lines instead of as points: